Laplace-Demon/CSC_51071_EP/README.md

 - Implementation of abstract data structure queue, stack and set, to be used in sequential execution and in distributed scenotio
 - Generation of concurrent history and experiments to compare with Java's implementation of locked set

+## TD2:

+- Implementation of various synchronization schemes on linked list (coarse-grained, fine-grained, optimized and lazy)
+- Identification of linearizability and linearization policies of variants of these algorithms